Neurodegenerative disease: Parkinson's disease

 Parkinson's disease (PD) is the second most common neurodegenerative disorder.
 It typically manifests as bradykinesia, rigidity, resting tremor and posture instability.
 The crude prevalence rate of PD has been reported to range from 15 per 100,000 to 12,500 per 100,000, and the incidence of PD from 15 per 100,000 to 328 per 100,000, with the disease being less common in Asian countries.

 PD is primarily characterized by death of dopaminergic neurons in the substantia nigra, a region of the midbrain.
 The cause of this selective cell death is unknown.
 Notably, alpha-synuclein-ubiquitin complexes and aggregates are observed to accumulate in Lewy bodies within affected neurons.
 It is thought that defects in protein transport machinery and regulation, such as RAB1, may play a role in this disease mechanism.
 Impaired axonal transport of alpha-synuclein may also lead to its accumulation in Lewy bodies.
 Experiments have revealed reduced transport rates of both wild-type and two familial Parkinson's disease-associated mutant alpha-synucleins through axons of cultured neurons.
 Membrane damage by alpha-synuclein could be another Parkinson's disease mechanism.

 The main known risk factor is age.
 Mutations in genes such as α-synuclein (SNCA), leucine-rich repeat kinase 2 (LRRK2), glucocerebrosidase (GBA), and tau protein (MAPT) can also cause hereditary PD or increase PD risk.
 While PD is the second most common neurodegenerative disorder, problems with diagnoses still persist.
-Problems with the sense of smell is a widespread symptom of Parkinson's disease (PD), however, some neurologists question its efficacy.
+Problems with the sense of smell is a widespread symptom of Parkinson's disease (PD), however, some neurologists question its efficacy as a diagnostic tool.
 This assessment method is a source of controversy among medical professionals.
 The gut microbiome might play a role in the diagnosis of PD, and research suggests various ways that could revolutionize the future of PD treatment.